 ServBay PHP Version Management: CLI and Website Environment Configuration Guide

-1. Command Line Environment: Managing Project-level PHP Versions with .servbay.config
+1. Command Line Environment: Using .servbay.config

 By creating a .servbay.config